Workplace Bullying & Harassment Training

 A Two-Day Training for Essential Skills for Treatment Professionals

-Specialized training for Counselors and Therapists for treating targets of workplace bullying.
+Specialized training for Counselors and Therapists for treating targets of workplace harassment.

-A Canadian study conducted in 2012 reported that 45% of Canadian workers reported experiencing bullying.
-One-third of bullied workers said it caused them health problems.
-It is now well known that workplace bullying is associated with a host of psychological problems ranging from distress to complex Post Traumatic Stress Disorder and suicide as well as serious physical problems such as gastric, muscular-skeletal problems, etc. Many who suffer serious impact from workplace bullying are unable to work and many destroy their lives through severe rumination.
-Mental health treatment professionals have recognized bullying as a psychosocial stressor that can be difficult to treat.
-If a client comes early in the process of being bullied, support and standard treatment approaches are often effective.
-However, if a client has been bullied for a longer period of time and chooses to access help later and demonstrate moderate to severe symptoms, special considerations for treatment are required.
+A Canadian study conducted in 2012 reported that 45% of Canadian workers reported experiencing harassment.
+One-third of harassed workers said it caused them health problems.
+It is now well known that workplace harassment or bullying is associated with a host of psychological problems ranging from distress to complex Post Traumatic Stress Disorder and suicide as well as serious physical problems such as gastric, muscular-skeletal problems, etc. Many who suffer serious impact from workplace harassment or violence are unable to work and many destroy their lives through severe rumination.
+Mental health treatment professionals have recognized harassment as a psychosocial stressor that can be difficult to treat.
+If a client comes early in the process of being harassed, support and standard treatment approaches are often effective.
+However, if a client has been bullied or harassed for a longer period of time and chooses to access help later and demonstrate moderate to severe symptoms, special considerations for treatment are required.

 The Therapist Special Interest Group of the International Association on Workplace Bullying and Harassment (IAWBH) has been discussing diagnostic and treatment issues at the bi-annual conferences, special discussion days, correspondence and a summer school for over a decade.
 Many have published in top tier journals and written books Members include psychiatrists, psychologists, physicians, social workers, and other mental health professionals.
 Over the years this group has developed diagnostic framework and treatment protocol guidelines.
 This wisdom, their research, and clinical knowledge form the basis for this two-day training.